ened/scancode-toolkit/CONTRIBUTING.rst

 7. Commit your changes and push your branch to your GitHub fork::

     git add .
-    git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature
+    git commit --signoff -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

 8. Submit a pull request through the GitHub website for this branch.